Decoding the Jargon: What’s OBGYN All About?

 Do I Need to See an OBGYN If I’m Not Pregnant?
 Yes

-Should I drop in at the women’s health specialist’s place even if I’m not planning on having a baby?
+Should I visit the specialist even if I’m not planning on having a baby?

 ConcernSee OBGYN?